Ben Chenery

 Benjamin Chenery (born 28 January 1977) is an English footballer who played in The Football League for Cambridge United and Luton Town.
+He is currently Academy Manager for Ipswich Town.

 After a spell at Kettering Town he joined Canvey Island and played for them for five years.
 While at the club he scored the winning goal in the FA Trophy final in 2001 against Forest Green Rovers.

 After retiring from the game in 2007 Ben quickly rose through the coaching ranks and after a brief spell as assistant manager at Conference South side Chelmsford City FC joined semi-professional Isthmian League side Bury Town FC in July 2012 as assistant to Richard Wilkins.
 He took over as Manager of Bury Town in July 2014.